-The Council has not been affected by any change in statutory function during the financial year 2012-13.
+The Council has not been affected by a change in statutory function during the financial year 2013-14.

 h Current borrowing facilities and capital borrowing

 The table below shows the changes relating to capital expenditure incurred that is financed by borrowing, net of revenue provisions calculated in accordance with the Council's policy for the financial year.